bhattpriyanshu156-max/calculater-project/README.md

 # calculater-project
-it is my calculater project in python GUI
+it is my calculater project in python